patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 <div style="text-align: justify">
 <p>
-In the last blog post we discussed the basic design of the Crail disaggregated shuffler.
-In this short follow-up blog we briefly describe the different options for deploying disaggregated storage using Crail's tiered storage.
+In the last <a href="http://crail.incubator.apache.org/blog/2019/03/disaggregation.html">blog post</a> we discussed the basic design of the Crail disaggregated shuffler as well as its performance under different configurations for two workloads.
+In this short follow-up blog we briefly describe the various options in Crail for deploying disaggregated storage.
 </p>
 </div>